mlexchange/mlex_docs/_build/html/_sources/docs/contibute.rst.txt

 Model registration
 ~~~~~~~~~~~~~~~~~~

-You can register a new model at `MLExchagne Model
+You can register a new model at `MLExchange Model
 Registry <https://mlsandbox.als.lbl.gov/model-registry>`__.

 | **Register your model**